Letter Never Sent (film): Cast

+Production

+The film was shot in icy rivers amidst fires, with burning trees falling in front of the cast and crew.
+During the filming of one scene on the Yenisei river, Smoktunovsky was concussed by the rocky waters whilst on a raft.
+Attached to a larger boat by a rope, Smoktunovsky was told to raise his hand if he felt unwell, which he did almost immediately.
+Despite this, Urusevsky and Kalatozov continued to film the scene for a few more minutes.
+After being lifted from the raft, the crew noticed his concussion, and Smoktunovsky was carried in Yevgeni Urbansky's arms.

+Reception

 Home video

 Criterion Collection released the film in DVD and Blu-ray Disc as Letter Never Sent.
 According to Jaime N. Christley of Slant Magazine, having started with "pristine materials", "Criterion's blue-ribbon authoring is, of course, flawless, as is their uncompressed monaural track, which is as dense with human lamentations as mother nature's libidinous, murderous roar."
 Christley notes that the "bare-bones single disc" is accompanied only by an essay by film scholar Dina Iordanova, who "does a fine job establishing the film's historical context."
+In 2020, Mosfilm released a digital restoration of the film.